We are Catholic Education Partners.

 Shawn M. Peterson is President of Catholic Education Partners, a national Catholic nonprofit whose mission is to serve the Catholic community by advancing policy that empowers families and children to enjoy the benefits of a Catholic education.
 Before joining the staff at Catholic Education Partners, Shawn served as Associate Director for Public Policy with the Minnesota Catholic Conference.
 Prior to that he spent two decades working on numerous legislative and policy issues, including parental choice in education.
 During that time he was president of his own government relations firm and worked in state government serving in the administrations of two governors, and as senior staff in the Minnesota state legislature.

-Communications Manager
+Communications Intern

 Board of Directors